isomerpages/moe-rafflesgirlssch/highlights/achievements/_posts/2023-09-15-post-Problem X (PX) Challenge 2023.md

 Congratulations to all the teams and teacher-mentors for their excellent work in the competition!

 ![](/images/pxl2023%20(1).jpg)

-Team 5 with one of their mentors, Ms Tan Synth-di.
+*Team 5 with one of their mentors, Ms Tan Synth-di.*

 ![](/images/pxl%202023%20(2).jpg)
+*Team 5 presenting during the PX Challenge 2023 Finals.*